Bringing home a new puppy is an exciting (and sometimes stressful) time for everyone – including your resident dog.

-But when puppies and teenage dogs play, they often miss out on the subtle signs that your dog puts out that say, “No, thank you.
+But when puppies and teenage dogs play, they often miss out on the subtle dog calming signals that your dog puts out that say, “No, thank you.
 It’s time to calm down now.”
 Understandably, this can drive adult dogs bananas!

 One other thing – your dog probably doesn’t hate your puppy because there’s a struggle for dominance going on in the home.
 This is a common misconception that can lead to misguided training techniques.

 As Dr. Chris Pachel, a veterinary behaviorist from Portland, puts it, “The average 35 yr old person isn’t competing with a toddler for who runs the household or who pays the bills, and neither is your adult dog competing with your new puppy.”

 Things only get harder if your resident dog is:

 - Old.
 Playing with puppies can hurt, especially for senior canines!
 If your dog is in his golden years, he may not be up for a new pup at home.